Podkosa/moni/README.md

 - Autonomous compact watchdog for monitoing and alerting
 - Slack integration: alerts to channel and slash commands
 - Checks: Celery broker queues size (through Flower API) (working on more)
-- Speed: Asynchronous requests, Python 3.11 and FastAPI ensure the max gauge of your *Python* speedometer.
+- Speed: Asynchronous requests, Python 3.11, uvloop and FastAPI ensure the max gauge of your *Python* speedometer
 - Declarative YAML settings
 - Interactive docs at /docs